geudde/attic-chest/pages/02.season-1/05.meeting-05/12.lottery/docs.md

 <div class="author">Miss Porden</div>

-At Cupid’s Altar see this trembling Swain
+At Cupid’s altar see this trembling swain
-To the lov’d Nymph with sighs declare his pain
+To the lov’d nymph with sighs declare his pain
 And with a ticket hope her breast to move
-With him to try the Lottery of Love
+With him to try the lottery of love
 Nor she his ably pleaded suit rejects
 But from his hand the ticket half accepts
 Doubtfull if yet the doubtful chance to try